LM Studio alternatives

 Native media generation (image, video, music)

-Agents, RAG, multi-step workflows
+Agents, document search, multi-step workflows

-Cloud providers (BYOK)
+Cloud providers (your own keys)

 SourceProprietary (free)AGPL-3.0 (open source)

-Node-based canvas
+Visual canvas

 Frequently asked questions